Friday:

 Let the peace of Christ rule in your hearts.

-I switch everything off: the roaring tower, the flickering screen
+I switch everything off: the roaring tower, the flickering

 We must be on the lookout for just the right detail.